 It’s a steep 7.2-km roundtrip climb to hike Khao Ngon Nak, but the payoff is incredible.
 The trek itself isn’t terribly hard – it’s just the heat and humidity that are killer.
 The trail leads to one of my favorite views in all of Thailand, a sweeping setting where craggy limestone peaks rise up out of lush jungle.
 There’s even a potato chip-style rock that sticks out of the mountain, a popular photo spot for hikers.

 Beautiful island off the coast of Krabi, and just north of Hoang Island.
 Also known as Paradise Island, Koh Lao Lading is a haven of limestone cliffs that rise up out of the calm turquoise bays.

-After sealing off Maya Bay from the world for more than three years, Thailand has now opened it most iconic bay to the public again.
+After sealing off Maya Bay from the world for more than three years, Thailand opened it most iconic bay to the public again.
 The closure was much needed, as the once pristine lagoon had become a circus, often filled with dozens of tour boats and hundreds of people at once.
-Three years later, the coral is healthy and marine life has returned to the secluded bay.
-To keep the water healthy, boats and swimming are now forbidden inside Maya Bay.
+The bay is remains boat-free, but it hasn’t detoured tourists from visiting, and the beach is often packed with people.

 PHRA NANG BEACH

 Phra Nang is the prettiest beach in Railay, and looks like the quintessential Thailand postcard complete with soaring limestone cliffs, views of offshore islands and crystal clear water.
 The beach is located in Railay, a part of Krabi only accessible by boat.

 Lovely viewpoint that overlooks the beaches of Railay, as well as the surrounding palms and limestone cliffs.
 It’s an easy 15-minute hike up from Phra Nang Beach.